Last Updated on March 16, 2025

 Clinical History

 Usually, one or two joints are involved but multiple joints can be involved either simultaneously or in rapid succession.
+Elderly women, particularly women on thiazide diuretics are known to have multiple joint involvement.

 The attack is most intense at 3-10 hours after onset and lasts about 10 days.

-Apart from an examination of the flared joints, other joints should be examined to look for the signs of inflammation.
+Apart from an examination of the flared joints, other joints should be examined to look for signs of inflammation.
 The patient may be examined to look for tophi.

 In chronic gout, the patients have chronic arthritis of the involved joints.
 This stage is seen in long-standing untreated gout and is uncommon.